-The Panel’s Co-Chairs are the Rt Hon.
+The Panel’s Co-Chairs were the Rt Hon.
 Helen Clark, former Prime Minister of New Zealand, and Her Excellency Ellen Johnson Sirleaf, former President of Liberia.

-The Independent Panel has a total of 13 members.
+The Independent Panel included a total of 13 members.

 The Co-Chairs selected the Panel members.
-The Panelists have a mix of skills and expertise in infectious disease, global and national health policy and financing, outbreaks and emergencies, economics, youth advocacy, and in the wellbeing of women and girls.
-They also share knowledge of the international system, including of WHO, and experience from similar international processes.
+The Panelists’ skills and expertise included that in infectious disease, global and national health policy and financing, outbreaks and emergencies, economics, youth advocacy, and in the wellbeing of women and girls.
+Panelists also shared knowledge of the international system, including of WHO, and experience from similar international processes.

-Panelists are drawing from their expertise and experiences and represent neither their institutions nor their governments.
+Panelists drew from their expertise and experiences and represented neither their institutions nor their governments.

 Rt Hon.
 Helen Clark